How to create the perfect internal status page

 Grab a coffee and write down your critical systems.

 Include your customer-facing apps, internal tools, and backend services.
-Which metrics tell you the real story — uptime, speed, or specific feature performance?
+According to research on proactive monitoring, teams that identify monitoring requirements upfront reduce incident response times significantly.
+Which metrics tell you the real story: uptime, speed, or specific feature performance?

 2. Choose your platform